terichadbourne/offline-first-project-manager/readme.md

 Because I need to start this process while I'm on site at [Offline Camp](http://offlinefirst.org/camp) with very limited internet access, the app needs to load while offline and allow me to edit and save data without an internet connection.
 Since I collaborate with other editors and own many gadgets, the data ultimately needs to sync across multiple devices, browsers, and users.
 It requires an [Offline First](http://offlinefirst.org) design.

 ### For you, as a sample implementation of an offline-capable Progressive Web App:
-You can explore my code to see how PouchDB, Apache CouchDB™, Service Worker, and a Web App Manifest are used to create an Offline First experience in the form of a Progressive Web App.
+You can explore my code to see how PouchDB, Apache CouchDB™, service workers, and a web app manifest are used to create an Offline First experience in the form of a Progressive Web App.
 The nuances of what I'm using my own web form for don't matter.
 In fact, you'd most likely want to clone the repo and adapt the form logic to create another offline-capable, form-based web app that meets the custom needs of your own project.

 This is a simple, beginner-friendly web application built using only client-side code.
 In addition to its custom JavaScript, HTML, and CSS files, it relies on the great sync powers of PouchDB library. jQuery.js and normalize.css are used out of convience to simplify the front-end development, while Node.js and Express are used only to serve the project up locally for review.
 You don't need to understand server-side development to see what makes this application tick.